krylosov-aa/context-async-sqlalchemy/docs_sources/docs/api.md

 @asynccontextmanager
 async def atomic_db_session(
     connect: DBConnect,
+    current_transaction: Literal["commit", "rollback", "append", "raise"] = "commit",
 ) -> AsyncGenerator[AsyncSession, None]:
 ```
 A context manager that can be used to wrap another function which
 uses a context session, making that call isolated within its own transaction.

+There are several options that define how the function will handle
+an already open transaction.

+current_transaction:
+- `commit` - commits the open transaction and starts a new one
+- `rollback` - rolls back the open transaction and starts a new one
+- `append` - continues using the current transaction and commits it
+- `raise` - raises an InvalidRequestError

 ---